-- 1. Engage the parking brake.
+- Engage the parking brake.
 Make sure the PTO switch is disengaged, the motion control handles are locked in the NEUTRAL position and the operator is on the seat. - 2.
 Start the engine (see STARTING THE ENGINE). - 3.
 Set the mower cutting height. - 4.
-Set the throttle to FULL. - 5.
-Engage the PTO by pulling up on the PTO switch (E, Figure 1). - 6.
-Begin mowing.
-See Section C for tips on mowing patterns, lawn care, and trouble shooting information. - 7.
-When finished, shut off the PTO. - 8.
+Engage the PTO by pulling up on the PTO switch (E, Figure 1). - 5.
+Set the throttle to FULL. - Begin mowing.
+See the Lawn Care Section for tips on mowing patterns, lawn care, and trouble shooting information. - 7.
+When finished, slow engine down and shut off the PTO. - 8.
 Stop the engine (see STOPPING THE TRACTOR AND ENGINE).